Quantum Algorithms for Testing Hamiltonian Symmetry

 where $d$ is the dimension of the system being tested.
 Appendix~\ref{app:accept} gives a proof that the expression in \eqref{eq:modifiedacc} is equal to the acceptance probability of the circuit in Figure~\ref{fig:originalcircuit}.

 The proposed circuit is limited in complexity only by the implementation of the Hamiltonian and unitary representation.
-Thus for efficiently realizable Hamiltonian dynamics and unitary representations of group elements, our first quantum algorithm is efficiently realizable.
+Thus, our first quantum algorithm is efficiently realizable.
 Furthermore, we have shown that entanglement resources usually necessary for characterizing the Choi operator of a quantum channel are not necessary here.
 We also note that the statistics accumulated for the maximally-mixed state can be equivalently found in a sampling manner using computational basis state inputs.

 We note that the acceptance probability given in \eqref{eq:modifiedacc} bears some resemblance to a group-averaged out-of-time-order correlator (OTOC) \cite{de2019spectral,swingle2016measuring,hashimoto2017out}, a measure of near-time quantum chaos.
-Previous work gave an efficient quantum algorithm for estimating an OTOC \cite{pg2021exponential}; however, their work did not consider symmetry transformations of Hamiltonian evolutions and did not have the group-symmetric structure considered here.
-Additionally, a continuous group-averaged OTOC has been shown to relate to the spectral form factor \cite{de2019spectral}, a measure of late-time chaos in a system.
-However, it is not clear how this quantity would be interpreted for a discrete group rather than a continuous group such as the Heisenberg group previously investigated.
+Previous work gave an efficient quantum algorithm for estimating an OTOC \cite{pg2021exponential}; however, their work did not consider symmetry transformations of Hamiltonian evolutions nor have the group-symmetric structure considered here.
+Additionally, a continuous group-averaged OTOC was shown to relate to the spectral form factor \cite{de2019spectral}, a measure of late-time chaos in a system.
+However, it is unclear how this quantity would be interpreted for a discrete group rather than a continuous group such as previously investigated.

+To provide evidence that our algorithm cannot generally be simulated efficiently by classical computers, we turn to established notions of computational complexity.
+In Appendix~\ref{sec:DQC1-completeness} , we prove that estimating the acceptance probability in \eqref{eq:modifiedacc} to within additive error is a DQC1-complete problem.
+This means that \eqref{eq:modifiedacc} can be estimated within this restricted model of quantum computing (via our algorithm and by an observation of \cite[Section~1]{SJ08}).
+Furthermore, this demonstrates that estimating~\eqref{eq:modifiedacc} is just as computationally hard as any problem in this complexity class.
+Strong evidence exists that classical computers cannot solve DQC1-complete problems efficiently \cite{MFF14,FKMNTT18}, thus ruling out any possibility of estimating the acceptance probability in \eqref{eq:modifiedacc} by a classical sampling approach.
+See Appendix~\ref{sec:DQC1-completeness} for further details and discussions.